herlesupreeth/specpilot/README.md

 # Specpilot

-Specpilot is an AI-powered assistant for 3GPP specification, combining two main components:
+This repository aims to provide the tools to deploy an AI-powered assistant for 3GPP specification, combining two main components:

 1. **3GPP Specification Extraction (Python Script):**
    - Downloads official 3GPP specifications